Vatican releases first photograph of the pope in a month as he celebrates Mass in hospital chapel

-ROME (AP) — The Vatican on Sunday released the first photograph of pope in more than a month, showing Pope Francis wearing a purple Lenten liturgical vestments sitting in a wheelchair in front of an altar in the hospital chapel.
+ROME (AP) — The Vatican on Sunday released the first photograph of Pope Francis in more than a month, showing the pontiff in a three-quarter view from behind wearing a purple stole typical of Lenten liturgical vestments and sitting in a wheelchair before the altar of his personal hospital chapel.

-The Vatican said he was participating in the celebration of the Mass with other priests.
-No one else is visible in the photo.
-It is the first photograph of the pope since he was hospitalized on Feb.
-14 with a severe case of bronchitis, which developed into double pneumonia.
-It is also the first time the Vatican mentions that the pope has participated in celebrating a Mass in the period.
+The Vatican said he was participating in the celebration of the Mass with other priests in the 10th-floor papal apartment in the Gemelli hospital.
+No one else is visible in the photo and it is the first mention the Vatican has made of the pope’s participation in celebrating Mass since his Feb.
+14 hospitalization for a bout with chronic bronchitis that quickly turned into double pneumonia.

+There was no obvious sign that he was receiving supplemental oxygen mentioned in medical bulletins.

+Doctors this week said the pontiff was no longer in critical, life-threatening condition, but they have continued to emphasize that his condition remained complex due to his age, lack of mobility and the loss of part of a lung as a young man.
+In an audio recording released March 6, the pope spoke in a feeble and labored voice as he thanked the faithful in St. Peter's Square for their prayers.

+His condition has been gradually improving over the last week, leading the Vatican to suspend morning updates and to issue less frequent medical bulletins.
+An X-ray this week confirmed that the infection was clearing.

+In the most recent bulletin on Saturday, doctors said they were working to reduce the pope’s reliance on a non-invasive ventilation mask at night, which will allow his lungs to work more.
+He was continuing to receive high-flow supplemental oxygen, delivered by a nasal tube, during the day — although no such apparatus was evident in the photograph.

-Earlier, dozens of children toting yellow and white balloons — many from war-torn countries — gathered outside Rome's Gemelli hospital to greet Pope Francis on his fifth Sunday hospitalized.
+Earlier Sunday, dozens of children — many from war-torn countries, and toting yellow and white balloons — gathered outside Rome's Gemelli hospital to greet Francis on his fifth Sunday hospitalized.
 While the pope did not appear from the 10th-floor suite of windows, he thanked them and acknowledged their presence in the traditional Sunday blessing.

 “I know that many children are praying for me; some of them came here today to Gemelli as a sign of closeness,’’ the pontiff said in the Angelus text prepared for the traditional prayer but not delivered live again.
 “Thank you, dearest children!
 The pope loves you and is always waiting to meet you,’’ Francis said.